dnanexus/dnanexus-example-applets/docs/_posts/2017-11-08-samtools_count_distr_region_py.md

     return {"readcount_fileDX": readCountDXlink}
 ```
 This entry point returns `{"readcount_fileDX": readCountDXlink}`, a JBOR referencing an uploaded text file.
-This approach to scatter gather stores the results in files and uploads/downloads the information as needed.
+This approach to scatter-gather stores the results in files and uploads/downloads the information as needed.
 This approach exaggerates a scatter-gather for tutorial purposes.
 You're able to pass types other than **file** such as **int**.
 ## combine_files
-The *main* entry point triggers this sub job, providing the output of *samtoolscount_bam* as an input.
+The *main* entry point triggers this subjob, providing the output of *samtoolscount_bam* as an input.
 This entry point gathers all the files generated by the *samtoolscount_bam* jobs and sums them.
 ```python
 def combine_files(countDXlinks, resultfn):
     """The 'gather' subjob of the applet.